-All references to acreage or acres in this Element regarding density, unless otherwise specified, refer to gross acreage.
+All references to acreage or acres in this Element, unless otherwise specified, refer pertain to gross acreage.

 Standards of population density for residential uses can be derived for each residential land use category by multiplying the maximum allowable number of dwelling units per gross acre (du/ac) for the category by the average number of persons per dwelling unit assumed for the residential designations (Table LU-5).
-The persons per dwelling unit standard used for each area plan varies.
-These standards are described in Appendix E-1, Socioeconomic Buildout Assumptions and Methodology.
+The persons per dwelling unit standard used for each area plan varies. western Riverside County (except REMAP) is 3.01.
+The persons per dwelling unit standard used for eastern Riverside County (and REMAP) is 2.97.
+The 2.97 persons per dwelling unit factor is applied to areas within REMAP, the Eastern Desert Land Use Plan, and the Western Coachella Valley, Eastern Coachella Valley, Desert Center, and Palo Verde Valley Area Plans.
+All other areas utilize the 3.01 persons per dwelling unit standard.
+(These standards are described in Appendix E-1, Socioeconomic Buildout Projections Assumptions and Methodology.)

 Standards of population density for nonresidential uses can be derived by multiplying one gross acre (43,560 square feet) by the net acreage factor of 0.75 (0.80 for light industrial uses); then by the applicable Floor Area Ratio (FAR, or gross building area of all floors divided by lot area); and then dividing by the assumed square foot per employee factor.
-The assumed average square footage of non-residential building floor area per employee varies among the non-residential land use designations, and is described in Appendix E-1, Socioeconomic Buildout Assumptions and Methodology.
+The assumed average square footage of non-residential building floor area per employee varies among the non-residential land use designations, and is described in Appendix E-1, Socioeconomic Buildout Projections Assumptions and Methodology.